Switzerland: Labour force

 Slightly more than 5 million people work in Switzerland; about 25% of employees belonged to a trade union in 2004.
 Switzerland has a more flexible labor market than neighbouring countries and the unemployment rate is consistently low.
 The unemployment rate increased from 1.7% in June 2000 to 4.4% in December 2009.
-It then decreased to 3.2% in 2014 and held steady for several years, before further dropping to 2.5% in 2018 and 2.3% in 2019.
+It then decreased to 3.2% in 2014 and held steady for several years, before further dropping to 2.5% in 2018 and 2.3% in 2019; in 2023 it had reached a 20-year low of 2%.
 Population growth (from net immigration) reached 0.52% of population in 2004, increased in the following years before falling to 0.54% again in 2017.
 The foreign citizen population was 28.9% in 2015, about the same as in Australia.

-In 2016, the median monthly gross income in Switzerland was 6,502 francs per month (equivalent to US$6,597 per month).
+In 2022, the median monthly gross income in Switzerland was 6,788 francs per month (equivalent to US$7,467 per month).
 After rent, taxes and pension contributions, plus spending on goods and services, the average household has about 15% of its gross income left for savings.
 Though 61% of the population made less than the mean income, income inequality is relatively low with a Gini coefficient of 29.7, placing Switzerland among the top 20 countries.
 In 2015, the richest 1% owned 35% of the wealth.
 Wealth inequality increased through 2019.

-About 8.2% of the population live below the national poverty line, defined in Switzerland as earning less than CHF3,990 per month for a household of two adults and two children, and a further 15% are at risk of poverty.
+About 8.2% of the population live below the national poverty line, defined in Switzerland as earning less than CHF 3,990 per month for a household of two adults and two children, and a further 15% are at risk of poverty.
 Single-parent families, those with no post-compulsory education and those out of work are among the most likely to live below the poverty line.
 Although work is considered a way out of poverty, some 4.3% are considered working poor.
 One in ten jobs in Switzerland is considered low-paid; roughly 12% of Swiss workers hold such jobs, many of them women and foreigners.